scrapinghub/portia/docs/project.rst

 Attributes:

 start_urls : list of strings
-  The list of URLs the spider will start crawling from
+  The list of URLs the spider will start crawling from.
+Start urls, and every further url discovered by the spider, are handled by the ``parse`` method of the spider, which extracts links using an instance of ``slybot.linkextractor.HtmlLinkExtractor``, and extract items using the templates set.

-feed_start_urls : list of objects : optional
-  A list of feed objects.
-Used to define non-HTML feeds start urls.

 allowed_domains : list of strings : optional
   The list of domains that can be crawled.
 If set to an empty list it will allow any domain.
 If this variable is not set then the list of allowed domains is extracted from the start urls.